The cost of a laptop is made up of three components:

 - Warranty, extended warranty costs

-An open-source Linux-based software should be cheaper but if there is additional hardware like high-end graphics processor, SD drive, larger displays, etc, hardware cost will be more.
+An open-source Linux-based software should be cheaper.
+If there is a high-end graphics processor, SD drive, or larger displays, the hardware cost will increase.
 Also, open source doesnot mean free.
-Open source only means that source code is available unlike Windows/MS Office/ Adobe etc where you have only the executable, not source code.
+Open source only means that source code is available.
+In contrast, with Windows/MS Office/Adobe, you have only the executable and not the source code.
 Red Hat Linux is not free.
 Open source has costs associated with it – distribution, support costs, etc

-If you take an extended warranty on your laptop, it will obviously cost you more and many companies now offer 1 (free) + 2 years extended warranty (paid).
+If you take an extended warranty on your laptop, it will obviously cost you more.
+Many companies now offer a 1-year free warranty.
+They also provide a 2-year extended warranty, which is paid.

 Finally, the brand obviously determines the price.